-Radiohead set for Tel Aviv concert amid calls for boycott
+Radiohead set for Tel Aviv concert amid calls for boycott | CNN

 Former Pink Floyd front man Roger Waters and British film director Ken Loach have been leading the campaign, urging Yorke to reconsider.

-Omar Barghouti, the leader of BDS, told CNN that Radiohead is "ignoring Palestinian voices that are asking them to refrain from entertaining Israeli apartheid."
+Omar Barghouti, the co-founder of BDS, told CNN that Radiohead is “ignoring Palestinian voices that are asking them to refrain from entertaining Israeli apartheid.”

 Barghouti is just one of the voices calling for Radiohead to boycott the concert.